City Guide for: Entre Lagos, Chile

 Frutillar

-Frutillar is a picturesque town on the western shore of Llanquihue Lake, famous for its German heritage and the Teatro del Lago, a stunning concert hall that hosts the annual Semanas Musicales festival.
-Enjoy the beautiful rose gardens, sample delicious German pastries, and soak in the breathtaking views of the Osorno Volcano.
+Frutillar, another gem on the shores of Llanquihue Lake, is famous for its German heritage and the Teatro del Lago, a renowned concert hall that hosts the annual Semanas Musicales de Frutillar.
+Enjoy the beautiful lakeside promenade, visit the German Colonial Museum, and savor delicious German pastries.

 Travel Time